Dijkstra's Algorithm

 • Priority Queue (Min-Heap) → efficiently picks smallest distance vertex

-• Relaxation → updating distance of adjacent nodes
+• Relaxation → updating distance of adjacent nodes:

-4. Steps of the Algorithm
+4. Steps of Dijkstra's Algorithm

-• all other dist[v] = ∞
+1. Initialize distances: dist[source] = 0, all other dist[v] = ∞

 2. Mark all vertices as unprocessed.